verchol/kubecli/README.md

 # kubecli

-a tool that helps more effectively use kubernetes context management , inspired by kubectx
+a tool that helps in more useable treats kubernetes context management , inspired by kubectx

 brew tap verchol/kubecli
 brew install /upgrade kubecli